The Cheapest Car Insurance in New York for 2022

 A full coverage package costs more than minimum coverage, but it includes higher liability limits and comprehensive and collision insurance.
 These features will ensure you’re protected against most road accidents and off-road incidents in New York.
 This policy also shields against the cost of damages to your car, not just others.
 You should ideally compare car insurance quotes to save money.

-The least expensive car insurance providers in New York for full coverage are:
+The least expensive full coverage car insurance providers in New York are:

 - GEICO: $1,867 per year